O. J. Simpson: Film and television

 The documentary miniseries, O.J.: Made in America (2016), directed by Ezra Edelman and produced by Laylow Films, is an American five-part, 7 1/2-hour film that previewed at the Tribeca and Sundance Film Festivals, and aired as part of the 30 for 30 series airing on the ABC and ESPN sister networks.
 This film adds "rich contextual layers to the case, including a dive into the history of Los Angeles race relations that played such a central role in his acquittal."
 Mary McNamara wrote she was impressed the film had "that ability to show all sides of this history, to balance opposing forces and push them forward."
 James Poniewozik observed in his New York Times review that "the director Ezra Edelman pulls back, way back, like a news chopper over a freeway chase.
 Before you hear about the trial, the documentary says, you need to hear all the stories – the stories of race, celebrity, sports, America – that it's a part of."
 The film won the 2017 Academy Award for Best Documentary Feature.

 In FX's cable TV miniseries The People v.
 O. J. Simpson: American Crime Story (2016), based on Jeffrey Toobin's book The Run of His Life: The People v.
 O.J.
 Simpson (1997), Simpson is portrayed by Cuba Gooding Jr. It focuses on the events of the trial, and specifically Simpson's associates during it.

 Fox's TV special O.J.
 Simpson: The Lost Confession?
 (2018) features an interview Simpson gave in 2006 with publisher Judith Regan, where he gave "hypothetical" details about his role in the murders.
 Though Simpson stated that the details he described were hypothetical, the interview was considered to be an implied confession to the murders.
 In 2018, it was announced Boris Kodjoe would portray Simpson in a film titled Nicole & O.J.
-The movie, whose title has been changed to The Juice, is scheduled for release in 2025.
+The movie, whose title has been changed to The Juice, was scheduled for release in 2025.
 In 2020, Court TV premiered OJ25, a 25-part series documenting each week of the trial and hosted by former Los Angeles prosecutor and legal analyst Roger Cossack.